Robustness and sample complexity of model-based MARL for general-sum Markov games: System model, robustness, and sample complexity

 \section{System model, robustness, and sample complexity}

-For ease of exposition, we restrict the discussion in this paper to models with finite state and action spaces.
-The results extend to models with continuous state and action spaces under standard technical assumptions on the existence of equilibria in that setting.
+We restrict the discussion in this paper to models with finite state and action spaces.
+The robustness results can be extended to models with continuous state and action spaces under standard technical assumptions on the existence of equilibria in that setting.